 NATO was also supposed to have an expiry date—at least for American ground troops in Europe.
-General Dwight Eisenhower, upon assuming command of all NATO forces in Europe in 1951, proclaimed that if “ in ten years, all American troops stationed in Europe for national-defense purposes have not been returned to the United States, then this whole project will have failed.”
+General Dwight Eisenhower, upon assuming command of all NATO forces in Europe in 1951, proclaimed that if “in ten years, all American troops stationed in Europe for national-defense purposes have not been returned to the United States, then this whole project will have failed.”

 Nearly sixty years after Eisenhower spoke those words, and thirty years after the fall of the Berlin Wall, over sixty thousand U.S. troops remain in Europe.
-As MIT’s Barry Posen recently noted, those troops not only enable Europeans the luxury of not paying for their own defense, they also enable America’s worst interventionist impulses by providing a network of bases and logistical hubs to project power into the Middle East and Africa, regions of diminishing strategic importance.
+As MIT’s Barry Posen recently noted, those soldiers not only give Europeans the luxury of not paying for their own defense, they also enable America’s worst interventionist impulses by providing a network of bases and logistical hubs to project power into the Middle East and Africa, regions of diminishing strategic importance.

 It is appropriate to judge post–Cold War NATO a failure.
 The alliance is a paper tiger, beset with slashed European defense budgets and hollow forces.
 It has become a social club and an appetizer, a prelude to European Union membership for the formerly-communist states of eastern and southern Europe.
 What it is not is a credible military alliance.
 Nor is it making America more secure.

 NATO’s performance in the foolish limited wars of the past two decades has demonstrated Europe’s failure to take either funding or fighting seriously.
 In the Kosovo air campaign of 1999, the Royal Air Force nearly ran out of bombs and spare parts.
 Moreover, it was U.S. aircraft that had to conduct about two-thirds of all sorties during the seventy-eight-day war.